Faith For U Today

 Christology: Knowing the Real Jesus

 Who is Jesus?
-It’s the most important question you’ll ever answer.
-Christology, the study of Christ, isn’t just an academic pursuit—it’s the key to understanding our salvation, our faith, and our very purpose.
-The Bible reveals Jesus as fully God and fully man, the perfect Savior who fulfills God’s promises and reigns as King.
-But too many settle for a vague or distorted view of Christ.
-Are you ready to go deeper—to move beyond clichés and truly know the Jesus of Scripture?
-Let’s explore His identity, His work, and why He alone is worthy of our trust, worship, and obedience.
+It’s life’s most important question. **Christology**—the study of Christ—isn’t just theology; it’s the key to understanding salvation, faith, and purpose.
+The Bible shows Jesus as fully God and fully man, the promised Savior and reigning King.
+Yet many settle for a vague idea of Him.
+Are you ready to go deeper and truly know the Jesus of Scripture—the one worthy of all trust, worship, and obedience?

 Pneumatology: Life in the Spirit

-The Holy Spirit is often the most misunderstood person of the Trinity—yet He is the very one who empowers, guides, and transforms us.
-Pneumatology, the study of the Holy Spirit, helps us move beyond confusion and truly understand His role in our lives.
-He isn’t just a force or a feeling; He is God, actively working in and through us.
-Do you want a faith that’s alive, bold, and Spirit-filled?
-Let’s explore who the Holy Spirit is, what He does, and how walking in Him changes everything.
+The Holy Spirit is often the most misunderstood person of the Trinity—yet He’s the one who empowers, guides, and transforms us. **Pneumatology**, the study of the Spirit, helps us understand His true role.
+He’s not just a force or a feeling; He is God, working in and through us.
+Want a faith that’s alive and Spirit-led?
+Let’s discover who the Holy Spirit is, what He does, and how walking with Him changes everything.

 ffut Community